 font-size: clamp(14px, 1.5vw, 32px);

 I tend to set these values by eye, but because we're working with functions we have the whole toolkit of mathematics to draw on if necessary.
-For instance, we could use linear algebra to calculate minimum and maximum values that correspond to specific screen sizes 2 , or linear regression to derive a curve from a set of discrete values.
+For instance, we could use linear algebra to calculate minimum and maximum values that correspond to specific screen sizes 2 , or linear regression to derive a curve from a given set of absolute values.
 3

 Functions with multiple parameters